 Vendor Relationships, Marketing and Public Relations, Community Relations, and Client Satisfaction

-In addition to identifying patterns in each of these areas, we also look at the relationship between these areas and their symbiotic relationships.
-For example, an organization might have an exceptional recruitment process that produces excellent candidates, meeting high organizational objectives, but then they might lose the positive benefit of these efforts by having an inadequate system for orienting the new hires to the organization and tracking their career developments, thus contributing to a poor pattern of overall retention.
+In addition to identifying patterns in each of these areas, we also look at the association between these areas and their symbiotic relationships.
+For example, an organization might have an exceptional recruitment process that produces excellent candidates, meeting high organizational objectives, but lose the positive benefit of these efforts by having an inadequate system for orienting the new hires to the organization and tracking their career developments, thus contributing to a poor pattern of overall retention.